 Serve: To serve, ladle into bowls and drizzle with additional coconut milk (if desired) some pepitas and black pepper.

 I love serving soup with some sides for some added volume and textures in my meal!
 My favorites are crusty whole-grain or sourdough bread, crackers (these almond flour crackers are great) or a side salad.
+You could also whip up a batch of vegan cornbread or pumpkin cornbread muffins!

 If you want to go all-in on the butternut squash, you could serve it up with this roasted butternut squash salad.